himanshu219/latexresume/README.md

 # latexresume

 Contains resume template.
-It contains tex and cls file.
+It contains tex and cls files.